Azure/DW-with-Synapse-Data-Factory-Power-BI/README.md

 This DataMart is build using Azure Data Factory for ELT/ETL and Azure Synapse as database.
 The final stage is a Power BI report reading the information from DataMart.

-Some important aspects in the solution is how to take advantage of dynamic content in Azure Data Factoty, creating a clean solution from begining to end.
+Some important aspects in the solution is how to take advantage of dynamic content in Azure Data Factoty, creating a clean solution from end-to-end.

 # What can be achieved?